adamkulawik/tdd-oop-workshop/exercises/VOD.md

 ###Step 2 - Walking skeleton

-Send notification to streaming module using `NotificationFacade` interface and method `allowStreaming`
+Send notification to streaming module using `NotificationFacade` interface and method `movieStreamingStarted`

 > How to proceed?
 We don't know what's behind NotificationFacade